Anchor regression: heterogeneous data meets causality: Replicability and Anchor Stability

 where $\text{Cov}_{\text{train}}(A,X)| \text{Cov}_{\text{train}}(A,Y)$ is a $q\times (d+1)$ matrix, consisting of the $q\times d$ covariance matrix $\text{Cov}_{\text{train}}(A,X)$, extended by the $q\times 1$ vector $\text{Cov}_{\text{train}}(A,Y)$.
 The reason why we call this the ``projectability condition'' becomes clear in Lemma~\ref{lemma:project} below.

 The projectability condition~\eqref{def:projectability} is fulfilled, for example, if $\text{Cov}_{\text{train}}(A,X)$ is of full rank and $q \leq d$ (sometimes called the under- or just-identified case as the dimension of $A$ is less or equal to the dimension of $X$).
 The condition can also be fulfilled for $q>d$ under additional constraints on the nature of the link $A \to Y$.
 In general, the projectability condition allows that the anchor variables $A$ directly influence also $Y$ or $H$, and the example above for $q \le d$ requires only a full rank condition on $\text{Cov}_{\text{train}}(A,X)$. \begin{lemma} Assume that $\mathbb{E}_{\text{train}}[ A A^{\intercal}]$ is invertible.
-The projectability condition~\eqref{def:projectability} is fulfilled if and only if